tavikukko/devtalksdemo/README.md

 **To start the emulator you need to do the following:**

 1. Open the project file located in `..devtalksdemo\platforms\windows\CordovaApp.Windows10` with Visual Studio
-2. Select x86 + Mobile Emulator 10.0 from the Ribbon, and Press play to emulate :)
+2. Select x86 + Mobile Emulator 10.0 from the Ribbon, and press play to emulate, ;)

 <img src="https://raw.githubusercontent.com/tavikukko/devtalksdemo/master/visualstudioemulating.PNG" width="450">